checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 }
 ```

-So we maintain the set of all null-terminated array variables in the function
+So we maintain the set of all variables that are pointers to null-terminated
-and use it to initialize the `In` and `Out` sets for blocks.
+arrays in the function and use it to initialize the `In` and `Out` sets for
+blocks.
 ```
 Let the initial value of AllVars be ∅.